GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

 execution.setVariable('newCustomerId', execution.getProcessInstanceId());
 ```
 8. Create a new User Task connected to the script task.
-9. Give the user task a name by double-clicking on the task to open a text fiel- Name this task Gather Customer Date
+9. Give the user task a name by double-clicking on the task to open a text field Name this task: ```Gather Customer Data```.
 10. With the user task selected, notice that the Referenced form value in the bottom configuration window is No reference selecte- To create an intake form for this task, click on the No reference selected value
 11. In the Form reference popup window, select the New Form button.
 12. In the Create a new form window, enter the following values: